 Cell division is rapid in young growing pups, to allow for the quick growth in body size.
 As dogs become adult, this cell division slows and stops, until only cells of the skin, bone marrow, and intestine continue to divide throughout life.
 The body has an inbuilt monitor that keeps a close check on the balance between cell multiplication and cell death, so there is always just the right number of cells in an organ.
 Genes are responsible for controlling cell division, and some genes switch on cell division, and some switch cell division off, thus maintaining the right balance.

 Abnormal Cell Division

-All of the causes of cancer are not fully known, but genetics, environment, and the state of an individual’s immune system are all thought to play a role.
+All of the causes of cancer are not fully known, but genetics, environment, and the state of an individual’s immune system are thought to play a role.
 The outcome of treatment depends on how successful the therapy is at stopping the abnormal cell divisions.
-Abnormal cell division puts the body out of balance and can be caused by damage to a cell’s DNA.
+Abnormal cell division puts the body out of balance and can damage a cell’s DNA.
 This, in turn, affects the genes involved in controlling the rate of cell division.

 The body somehow loses the ability to kill the cells with damaged DNA, resulting in abnormal cells multiplying out of control.
 These cells, commonly known as cancer cells, can spread throughout the body leading to organ failure and death.

 Cell division and multiplication occurs in every organ of the body.
 This means cancer can occur anywhere.
-However, some cancers occur more frequently in our dogs than others, and different breeds have more susceptibility to cancer.
+However, some cancers occur more frequently in our dogs than others, and different breeds have more cancer susceptibility.